securedimensions/STAplus-SCK-App/README.md

 Please to try resolve the issue reported in the terminal window and run the application again.
 If nothing helps, please create an issue.

 ### Appreciation
-Work on this project has being funded by the European Commission under Horizon Europe project [CitiObs](https://www.citiobs.eu).
+Work on this project has being funded by the European Union under Horizon Europe project [CitiObs](https://www.citiobs.eu).